Access Data in an Existing Oracle Database Using ORDS

 Connect to ORDS APIs Using Fixed Credentials

-To connect to Oracle REST Data Services (ORDS) using fixed credentials, you can use OAuth 2.0 Client Credentials for authentication.
+To secure access to the ORDS endpoint using fixed credentials, you use OAuth 2.0 Client Credentials for authentication.

 When creating the service connection, you can use the following authentication method for the service connection: